Recently, I had the pleasure of attending the Hospitality Industry Technology Exposition and Conference (HITEC 2016) in New Orleans, Louisiana.

 Have a plan for accommodating millennials through events and room layouts.

-Adapt your infrastructure to support more devices and more bandwidth.
+Adapt your hotel’s IT solutions to support more devices and more bandwidth.

 Lay out a 3-5 year plan for increasing connectivity demands.